vitusventure/5thSRD/docs/combat/movement_and_position.md

+description: Rules for managing movement and position in combat from the 5e SRD (System Reference Document).

 # Movement and Position
 In combat, characters and monsters are in constant motion, often using movement and position to gain the upper hand.